FAQs

 What equipment does my new softball player need?

-Different softball equipment serves different purposes.
-A used glove, as long as it is in good condition and appropriately sized, should be acceptable.
-However, batting helmets serve only a safety function.
-Buy a batting helmet as you would a bicycle helmet -- make sure it fits your child properly, and has no damage to the structure.
-The batting helmet must contain a face mask and chin strap to protect the batter, and should bear the official NOCSAE stamp.
-Check in your store or with a coach to ensure that the helmet you choose complies with the latest safety standards.
+• Approved batting helmet.
+Batting helmets serve only a safety function.
+When you are purchasing a helmet, try and fit it as you would a bicycle helmet; make sure it fits your player properly, and has no damage to the structure.
+The batting helmet must contain a face mask and chin strap to protect the batter.
+Batting gloves are optional, and completely up to the player.

 Are there food concessions available for sale at the fields?